-You may also find some fascinating and unique waterfalls over here, and I suggest you explore as much as possible.
+You may also find some fascinating and unique waterfalls over here, and we would suggest you explore as much as possible.

 This waterfall is located on the outskirts of Boquete and is at the right of the caldera river.
 This is a 50-meter waterfall that can be seen directly by the road.
 You could also reach by car and go for a short hike if you like.

-Also located on the outside of Boquete, this trail is present in the Bajo Mano region.
+Also located outside Boquete, this trail is present in the Bajo Mano region.

 Between the 1-hour hike, you can come across a gigantic tree with a signboard that states the tree is 1000 years old with entwined, twisted roots.

-You can catch a public bus, also known as a ‘colectivo’ or ride in a local taxi to get to this spot.
+You can catch a public bus, also known as a ‘collective,’ or ride in a local taxi to get to this spot.

 The hike here is very muddy and slippery and can get dangerous at times.
 The initial trail is a steep descent, but as soon as the descent ends, the hike from there is even, and you get to enjoy the natural ambiance of the forest.

 The hiking trail ends after 20 minutes, after which you would have to go across a river that would take you straight to the mouth of the waterfall.
+There is a boulder field at the end.
 Crossing the river is relatively easy and should be no trouble.